Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 \subsubsection{Principle and architecture}

 A deep NN consists of multiple layers of interconnected neurons, each of which applies a linear transformation followed by a nonlinear activation function to its input.
 Given an input vector, the data are propagated forward through successive layers.
 In each layer, the input is transformed using trainable weight matrices and bias vectors, and the resulting activations are passed to the next layer.
 This process continues until the output layer produces the final prediction.
-Further details of this formalism can be found, for example, in Ref.~\cite{goodfellow2016deep}.
+See \cite{goodfellow2016deep}, for example, for further details of this formalism.

 At the output layer, the network prediction is compared with the corresponding target values from the training set.
 Their difference defines the loss, \(\mathcal{L}\).